Nicolae Romanescu Park

 Nicolae Romanescu Park (Parcul Nicolae Romanescu), known over time as the Bibescu Park, the Independence Park or the People's Park, is a park in Craiova, Romania.
 Located on the site of the mid-19th century estate and gardens of the Bibescu family, it was designed by the French architect Édouard Redont and constructed between 1897 and 1903.
-It is considered the largest natural park in Eastern Europe.
+It is wrongly considered in pop culture as the largest natural park in Eastern Europe.
+It is actually an urban park.
 The park was built in a romantic style, a synthesis of landscape architecture and painting.

 The park

 In 1898, after the election of Nicolae Romanescu as mayor, a project for the modernization of the city was voted for.
 One of the objectives of the program being to establish parks and gardens.
 The architect appointed to carry out this project was Édouard Redont, who also designed the National Exhibition from the Carol Park in Bucharest.

 Redont took the project of the future Romanescu Park to the 1900 Paris Exposition, the project being awarded the Gold Medal.
 At the time of drafting the project, he came up with very bold ideas: hundreds of species of trees were acclimatized, trees that normally do not grow in the climatic conditions of Romania, he redesigned the lake, designed the suspension bridge, designed the castle, improvised hills and valleys, roads, alleys and paths that total over 35 km in length, everything being worked in the smallest detail.
 It was inaugurated in 1903 in the presence of King Carol.